 I do not look radically different or fake, I simply look like the best version of me; me on a good day – every day!
 It gives me more confidence and I have a spring in my step because if I look better, I feel better.
 I don't know what anyone would think there's anything wrong with that!
 I don't have time for anyone who judges.

 Suzy after the Plexr treatment to eliminate the sun damage to her nose.
-This was before she began having Botox in her jaw.
+This was before she began having muscle relaxants in her jaw.

 Do you have any advice to other women thinking about getting antiwrinkle injections and fillers?